How to Form an LLC in Oklahoma

 Complete your LLC documents

-After you have completed the initial steps, you can move on to setting-up an LLC in Oklahoma.
+After you have completed the initial steps, you can move on to setting up an LLC in Oklahoma.
 You can fill out forms for domestic LLCs or professional LLCs.
 Nonprofessional LLCs have the option of completing the entire process online.
 There is a $100 filing fee.
-Out-of-state entities that wish to register LLCs in Oklahoma must fill a separate form and pay $300.
+Out-of-state entities that wish to register LLCs in Oklahoma must fill out a separate form and pay $300.